simplon-montreuil-promo4/Simplon-paint/README.md

 Let our color buttons work!

-- Create a color variable, and set the default blank.
+- Create a color variable, and set the default white.
 This color variable is the class we add.

 ```javascript
   var color = 'white';